rhysmoggs/ms4-morgan-and-co/README.md

 <img src="docs/screenshots/mobile-search.png">

 - A search bar is located just under the page logo links - built into the navbar, so always present.
-Quick, easy access for user preferred searches.
-The user can search by name, description or any keyword they choose and either use a keyboard ENTER entry, or use the 'Search' logo button to search though the entire websites database of products.
+Quick, easy access for user-preferred searches.
+The user can search by name, description or any keyword they choose and either use a keyboard ENTER entry, or use the 'Search' logo button to search through the entire websites database of products.

 ### Footer